AguaClara/Textbook/Filtration/Filtration_Derivations.rst

 - flow rate from each slot/hole must be close to average (within *20%*)
 - as there is not head loss in fluidized bed, the manifold must be designed with the appropriate head loss for indpendent uniform flow distribution
 - headloss through slots/holes will be 36x greater during backwash because of 6x increase in velocity
-- to make flow more uniform:
-  - decrease head loss + pressure recovery in manifold
-  - increase head loss in slots
+- to make flow more uniform: 1. decrease head loss + pressure recovery in manifold 2.  increase head loss in slots
 - slot head loss must not impede the filtration mode capacity
-- this sets maximum headloss for each mode.
-  - during filtration <10% clean bed head loss
-  - during backwash <36x the filtration limits
+- this sets maximum headloss for each mode: 1. during filtration <10% clean bed head loss 2. during backwash <36x the filtration limits

   Additional concerns:
   - there are two manifold systems, the trunks into the branches and the branches into the slots.
 Thus pressure recovery must be small in both trunk and branches so that the slots can reconcile the changes in flow, because flow distribution is fairly uniform in short manifold systems when total port area is equal to or less than manifold area.